 - Ensure that their child demonstrates appropriate conduct at bus stops.

 The school district staff and bus drivers share your concern about the safety of your child.
 You can assist in providing a safe bus ride by instructing your child in the following rules:

 - Students must be on time.
-It is recommended that students be at their bus stop five minutes before pick-up time.
+Students must be at their bus stop five minutes before pick-up time.
 Once a bus departs a stop, it will not stop for stragglers.